 It includes a high amount of animal protein, dairy, processed foods, prepared meals, and sugar, all of which can impact your health.

 This is why paying close attention to your diet is essential.

 This article will discuss how diet can impact your prostate health and the prostate friendly foods that you should be enjoying as part of a healthy diet plan.

 Can diet help with enlarged prostate problems?

-In Asia, China and Thailand where few dairy foods are consumed, there is a far lower incidence of both heart disease and cancer.
+In Asia, China, and Thailand, where few dairy foods are consumed, there is a far lower incidence of both heart disease and cancer.

-Studies have shown that overall men in western countries have a six fold increase in prostate cancer incidence compared to countries such as China and Japan.
+Studies have shown that overall, men in western countries have a six-fold increase in prostate cancer incidence compared to countries such as China and Japan.

 One theory for this discrepancy in the differences in diet.

-In addition, there are studies of migrant populations which show quite clear increases in certain diseases like prostate cancer; when ethnic Chinese become American citizens and their children and grandchildren adopt more of the American diet.
+In addition, there are studies of migrant populations that show quite clear increases in certain diseases like prostate cancer; when ethnic Chinese become American citizens and their children and grandchildren adopt more of the American diet.

 Okinawa, Japan, has traditionally had a diet based on lots of vegetables, fermented soy products like miso, fresh fish, herbal tea, as well as health-supporting practices such as Tai Chi, Qi Gong, and walking.